-Accounting principles generally accepted in the United States require that the budgetary comparison information for the General Fund, Public Safety Fund, Parks and Recreation Fund, Library Fund, and Street Fund as listed in the Table of Contents as Required Supplementary Information, be presented to supplement the basic financial statements.
-Such information, although not part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-The required budgetary comparison information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including
+Accounting principles generally accepted in the United States of America require that management's discussion and analysis and required supplementary information, as listed in the table of contents, be presented to supplement the basic financial statements.
+Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.